will-aleyegn/vibrating_motor_and_accelerometer/README.md

 the three scripts are
  - reading the accelerometer for 60s and saving to csv
  - reading the accelerometer for 5s > turning on the motor > reading the accelerometer for an additional 5s and saving to csv
  - script to plot the saved data

+the data folder contains one run of the motor script and the plotted results

 ## Hardware Components
 - Raspberry Pi (with GPIO pins)